mosaicnetworks/babble/docs/design.rst

 while the *state* is responsible for manipulating and storing the data (eg. database).
 Usually, when commands require updating the data, the *service* will invoke the *state* directly.
-In a distributed application, however, commands (referred to as *transactions* in this context), must be broadcasted to all replicas and put in a common order before being applied to the *state*.
-This is what ensures that all replicas process the same commands in the same order.
+In a distributed application, however, commands (referred to as *transactions* in this context), must be broadcast to all replicas and put in a common order before being applied to the *state*.
+This ensures that all replicas process the same commands in the same order.
 Hence, the *service* no longer communicates directly with the *state* (except for read-only requests), but forwards commands to a *transaction ordering system* which takes care of broadcasting and ordering the transactions across all replicas before feeding them back to the application's *state*.

 Babble is an ordering system that plugs into any application thanks to a very simple interface.
-It uses a consensus algorithm, to replicate and order the transactions, and a blockchain to represent the resulting list.
-A blockchain is a linear data structure composed of batches of transactions, hashed and signed together, easily allowing to verify any transaction.
+It uses a consensus algorithm to replicate and order the transactions, and a blockchain to represent the resulting list.
+A blockchain is a linear data structure composed of batches of transactions, hashed and signed together, allowing to easily verify any transaction.
 So, instead of applying commands directly to the *state*, Babble applications must forward the commands to Babble and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.